Particle production by a relativistic semitransparent mirror of finite size and thickness: Introduction

 Conventional studies of moving mirror model is restricted in (1+1)D flat spacetime since only in this case exact solutions of the mode functions are possible to obtain due to the conformal invariance.
 However, this technique breaks down in higher dimensions due to the absence of the conformal invariance.
-Currently, Green function approaches are used to extend the moving mirror model to higher dimensional spacetime.
+Currently, Green function approaches are used to extend the moving mirror model to higher dimensional spacetimes.
 Perturbations of boundary condition is employed in Refs.~\cite{Ford1982,Neto1996,Rego2013} to extend the model to a non-relativistic, perfectly reflecting, infinite-size plane mirror in (1+3)D; solving the equation of motion (EOM) of the Barton-Calogeracos (BC) action \cite{Barton1995} perturbatively is employed in Ref.~\cite{Lin2020} to extend the model to a relativistic, semitransparent, infinite-size plane mirror in (1+3)D. The latter approach, using an interaction Hamiltonian instead of imposing a strict boundary condition, allows further generalizations of the moving mirror model.

-In this paper, we will study the particle production by a relativistic, semitransparent plane mirror of finite transverse size in (1+3)D flat spacetime, with the motivation to correspond more closely to the conditions of laboratory analog black hole experiments \cite{Chen2017prl, Chen2020}.
+While the mirror-black hole correspondence has been known for decades, there is a lack of experimental support for the generation of the required ultra-relativistic mirror.
+Recently, an international AnaBHEL (Analog Black hole Evaporation via Lasers) Collaboration \cite{AnaBHEL:2022} has been launched based on the Chen-Mourou \cite{Chen2017prl,Chen2020} proposal aiming at generating the required relativistic mirror via laser-plasma interaction and, ultimately, to study the quantum entanglement between the analog Hawking particle and its partner.

+Despite such generated mirror can be relativistic, it inevitably has a low reflectivity \cite{Liu2020}.
+Let alone the mirror having finite transverse area and longitudinal thickness.
+In this paper, we aim to study particle creation by the mirror with these issues taken into account.

 Our study is based on the following BC-inspired action: